depsterr/depsterr.com/src/gkiss/index.md

 ## How does it work?

-GKISS has a seperate GKISS repo and GKISS community repo which contain programs that only function under glibc or contain glibc specific patches.
+GKISS has a separate GKISS repo and GKISS community repo which contain programs that only function under glibc or contain glibc specific patches.
 All packages not in the GKISS repos will be installed from the KISS repos instead.

 ## Why should I use GKISS instead of KISS?